 Some GNU/Linux distributions are available at no charge, but include restrictive software.
 Why is it so?

 There are typically three types of policies regarding the inclusion of non-free software:

 - Some GNU/Linux distributors do not compromise on the freedom of software, and make sure their distribution are entirely free.
-Such is the case of Trisquel, which is a Ubuntu derivative with all restricting components removed.
+Such is the case of Debian (though non-free software can be installed if necessary).

 - Some GNU/Linux distributors assemble free and restrictive software without distinction.
 Such distributors would not like users to think of their freedom, and rather advertise only the technical capabilities of their product.
 Using such distributions isn't much better than using Windows.
 We value your freedom and recommend you choose carefully!